VOLUNTEERS

 Volunteers for Non-Official Roles

 In addition to officials, galas also need volunteers for many other roles, from manning the medals table or ticket desk to marshalling the kids to their races or running the results between the Referee and Hytek desk and lots of other errands in between.
-If you are interested in volunteering, please be certain you have completed the volunteer applicaton at the top of this page before you contact our Competition Officer Anna Gort-Barten on [email protected].

 With recent changes to Swim England guidance, it has become essential that all poolside volunteers are DBS checked and have completed the Swim England Child Safeguarding Course, which can be completed online over a 3 hour webinar.

-If you find the officials training daunting but want to help the club in a significant way, this is a great place to start and our Welfare Officer, Julie Cazzol on [email protected] will be able to undertake your DBS check and give you further information on the Safeguarding Course.
-Please see the listings for the up and coming Swim England courses here and do consider signing up and completing a course.
+If you find the officials training daunting but want to help the club in a significant way, this is a great place to start and our Welfare officer ([email protected]) will be able to undertake your DBS check and give you further information on the Safeguarding Course.

 Volunteers for Club Leadership (Committee and Manager) Roles